Guide to Horse riding Iceland

 Horses are as much natives of Iceland as the people.
 The very first Icelandic horse, most likely of German descent, stepped off from a Viking ship in the late 9th century.
 The horse’s reliability, intelligence, small stature, and friendly nature have kept it a favorite from the very beginning.

 Norse mythology gives this majestic creature its full respect - not only did several Norse gods and their enemies, the giants, own these horses, but the most famous of these was Sleipnir, an eight-footed pacer.
 Even to this day, many Icelandic riding clubs bear the names of mythological horses.

 The horses are not limited to mythology!

 Icelandic sagas have their fair share of horses, from beasts of war to hunting mounts.
 After all, for a warrior the horse was absolutely indispensable.
-For many hundreds of years, horses were Icelandic citizens’ chief form of transport.
+For thousand years, horses were Icelandic citizens’ chief form of transport.
 The tasks of transport and work animals kept the horse “the most useful servant” up until the first automobile’s arrival in 1904.

 Scenic Horseback Trails in Iceland

 Your primary goal in Iceland?
-Leisure, of course!
-We have prepared a list of horseback tours in Iceland, for your visiting pleasure.
+Leisure of course!
+We have prepared a list of icelandic horse tours in the countryside, for your visiting pleasure.